ghtorrent/ghtorrent.org/msr14.md

 #### How can I ask a question about the dataset?

-Your question and the potential answer might be useful for other people as well, so please use the form below.
+Your question and the potential answer might be useful for other people as well, so please use the form below. *Please note that I will not answer questions sent to my email.*

 {% include comments.html%}